 Field Study (Optional).
 An integral component of the financial engineering degree is an internship opportunity that allows candidates to examine specific applications of derivative instruments and risk management in a business environment.
 Depending upon student and sponsor needs, internships can be structured on a full- or part-time basis.
 The internship is not a requirement, but is optional and may be taken for academic credit toward the management electives requirement.
 Students are encouraged to visit the Drucker Career Development Office for assistance in internship and job search.

 Satisfactory Academic Progress.
 University policies on satisfactory academic progress apply.
-Students must maintain an average grade point average (GPA) of 3.0 (B) or better in the 48 required units to qualify for the degree.
+Students must maintain a grade point average (GPA) of 3.0 (B) or better in the 48 required units to qualify for the degree.
 Students whose GPAs fall below 3.0 or who do not make satisfactory progress toward completion of the degree may be dismissed by the faculty.

 University Policies.
 University policies detailed in the Academic Policies section of the Bulletin apply.